kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure.md

 object stored in the cluster.
 To extend the static Pod manifests configuration, [patches](/docs/setup/production-environment/tools/kubeadm/control-plane-flags/#patches) can be used.

-These patch files must remain as files on the control plane nodes to ensure that they can be used by the `kubeadm upgrade ... --patches <directory>`.
+These patch files must remain as files on the control planes to ensure that they can be used by the `kubeadm upgrade ... --patches <directory>`.

 If reconfiguration is done to the `ClusterConfiguration` and static Pod manifests on disk,